 In acknowledging that the current systems of academia favor certain identities over others, we want to help raise up and acknowledge scholars from groups who are often uncited, erased, and ignored within their disciplines.
 This is not to say that those within traditional identity groups do not provide valuable contributions to their fields, but to address that the systems of scholarship often operate in their favor over others.

-This showcase will feature an online website to display research profiles.
+This showcase will feature a website to display research profiles.
 You will also have the opportunity to have information about your research displayed in the Belk Library & Information Commons on a rotating basis.
-As an example, here is a past display from the Swem Library at William & Mary, Scholarship on Display: Linguistics, that is acting as a model for this project:

 View the online scholarship profiles for diverse faculty to learn more about who they are and what research they are working on.
 Please note the profiles below are not representative of all of our diverse faculty on campus, but those who have chosen to participate in the showcase.
 If you identify as a member of an underrepresented population and would like to be a part of the showcase, you can find more details on how to participate below.